Pain on the Outside of Your Knee: Diagnosis and Treatment Guide

 Lateral knee pain is one of the most common complaints among runners, cyclists, and hikers, but it also affects people with no athletic background.
 The outer side of the knee is a complex area where the end of the femur, the top of the tibia, and several soft tissue structures all meet.
 When any of them becomes irritated or damaged, the result is pain on the outside of your knee that can range from a mild ache to a sharp sensation that stops you mid-run.

-Pinpointing the cause matters because IT band syndrome, a lateral meniscus tear, and a ligament injury all look similar from the outside but call for very different treatment approaches.
+Pinpointing the cause matters because IT band syndrome, a lateral meniscus tear, and a ligament injury all look similar on the outside but require very different treatment approaches.

 Most Common Causes of Lateral Knee Pain